AI Visibility for SaaS Companies: The 2026 Earned Media Playbook

 Which SaaS categories have the best earned media opportunity right now?

 Categories with the widest gap between search intent and editorial supply represent the best earned media opportunity in 2026.
-AI infrastructure, vertical SaaS for regulated industries, and B2B AI-native tools are all categories where buyer demand for editorial guidance significantly exceeds the editorial coverage available.
+AI infrastructure, vertical SaaS for regulated industries, and B2B AI-native tools are all categories where buyer demand for editorial guidance significantly exceeds available editorial coverage.
 SaaS companies in these categories can establish AI citation dominance faster than in saturated categories like CRM or project management, where large incumbents have years of accumulated editorial authority.

 Does AuthorityTech work with SaaS companies that don't have a PR agency?